Unity-Technologies/terraform-google-http-ingress-internal/README.md

 The above example is the same as the following example where the use of the other module is made explicit.
 This approach is recommended by Terraform as a best practice for combining modules.
-But you can start with the simpler usage above and then move to this more verbose usage when the need arises.
+But you can start with the simpler usage above and then move to this more verbose usage if and when the need arises.

     module "my-cert-map" {
       source            = (